Just Seven KM

 Traditional cashmere gathering in Mongolia

-Hand-combing cashmere from goats during spring season
+Hand-combing cashmere from goats during spring

 Cashmere Gathering